Amelia2675/Polar-Decoder/README.md

 ### Zero Node Cancellation
 Predict the position of frozen bits when decoding.
 Then skip the redundant nodes to compute non-frozen bits.
 ### Compilation Method
+Using some demands in synthesis to shrink area and power.
 ```sh
 compile_ultra
 clock_gating
 ```
-Using some demands in synthesis to shrink area and power.
 ### APR
 1. Reduce the amount of stripes.
 2. Increase the amount of fanout.

+## Result
+The design passed both baseline and full patterns for RTL, gate-level, and post layout simulation.
+We supplied 2 versions of design, one is the original version (unfolding method) and the other is optimized one (adopting the strategies mentioned above).